openego/eTraGo/doc/theoretical_background.rst

 * eGon100RE (still under development) characterised by a 100% renewable generation
 * `status2019 <https://zenodo.org/records/13143969>`_ depicting the status in 2019

 You can see the modeling concepts of the scenarios in the figure below.
-The components marked green have exogenous capacity and endogenous dispatch whereas the components marked in red are optimised endogenously in capacity and dispatch.
+The components marked green have exogenous capacity and endogenous dispatch whereas the components marked in red are optimized endogenously in capacity and dispatch.

 .. figure:: images/modelling_concept.png
    :align: center